forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 DP: A `'*'`either matches empty or "swallows" one more character.
 Backtracking + Greedy: Every time we go into a dead end, we come back to the last `'*'` to make it "swallow" one more character.

+**45\.
+Jump Game II**: Given an array of integers, `nums[i]` is the maximum jump length at `i`.
+Return the minimum number of jumps from start to end.

+Greedy, also implicit BFS.
+The first level only contains `nums[0]`.
+For each element `nums[i]` in the current level, add `nums[i + nums[i]]` to the next level.

+**46\.
+Permutations**: Given a collection of distinct integers, return all possible permutations.

+Backtracking.
+Each time we choose an unchosen number.
+When all numbers have been chosen, backtrack to the last step and choose the next number.

+**47\.
+Permutations II**: Given a collection of numbers that might contain duplicates, return all possible unique permutations.

+The only difference with "46\.
+Permutations" is that we should skip the duplicates.

+**48\.
+Rotate Image**: Rotate an *n* x *n* matrix by 90 degrees (clockwise).

+Array manipulation. "circle" by "circle" from the outermost "circle".

+**49\.
+Group Anagrams**

+Hash table.
+Somehow guarantee that anagrams of the same group result in the same key.

+**50. Pow(x, n)**

+Math.

+**51. N-Queens**

+Backtracking and DFS.
+Just try every possible result.

+**53\.
+Maximum Subarray**: Given an integer array, find the contiguous subarray which has the largest sum.

+DP.
+Let `dp(i)` be the result when the right boundary of the subarray is fixed at index i.

+**54. Spiral Matrix**: Given a matrix, return all elements of the matrix in spiral order.

+Array manipulation.
+Similar to "problem 48 Rotate Image".

+**55\.
+Jump Game**: Given an array of integers, `nums[i]` is the maximum jump length at `i`.
+Starting from the start, determine if you can reach the end.

+Greedy.
+For each element `nums[i]`, the farthest position it can reach is `i + nums[i]`.

+**56\.
+Merge Intervals**

+First, sort the Intervals by their left boundaries.
+Then, use the fast-slow-runners technique to merge the "fast interval" with the "slow interval"(In place).

+**57\.
+Insert Interval**: Given a set of *non-overlapping* intervals, insert a new interval into the intervals (merge if necessary).

+Just do what the description asked.

+**59. Spiral Matrix II**: Given a positive integer *n*, generate a square matrix filled with elements from 1 to *n*^2 in spiral order.

+Similar to "54.
+Spiral Matrix".

+**60\.
+Permutation Sequence**: Given n and k, the set [1,2,3,...,n] contains a total of n! unique permutations.
+Return the k-th permutation sequence.

+Write down the permutations when n = 4.
+Observe that there is a pattern for us to determine each digit from MSD to LSD.

 **81\.
 Search in Rotated Sorted Array II**: A follow up to "33\.
 Search in Rotated Sorted Array", where the array may contain duplicates.